Modern Coffee in a Victorian Setting – The lEas Lift Café

 Emily: “We want to offer food that can be eaten in or taken away.
 This is such a beautiful setting, but whilst the weather is good, it’s a shame not to enjoy what’s on our doorstep too.
 And if people don’t feel comfortable sitting in while Covid is still a threat, we’re happy to accommodate that.
 As well as take away drinks, we have sandwiches and soups too, if the weather is cold.”

 Jamie: “This is such an important place for many people.
 We’re really excited to be a part of the Leas Lift opening up again.
+A percentage of our profits go towards the renovations, and we’re thrilled that a National Lottery Heritage Fund grant has just been awarded to help with those too.
 It will be a while before the Lift is in working order, but it’s good to be able to work in this fantastic part of Folkestone’s history.”